-In September 2013, Berry’s original bald eagle couple was once again seen on the Berry College campus in the vicinity of the nest in a tall pine tree situated between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.
-Although a young "sub adult," approximately three years old, was spotted in the nest, the couple soon chased it away and reclaimed their home.
+In September 2013, our bald eagle couple returned to the Berry College campus and to their nest in a tall pine tree situated between the main entrance and the parking lot of the Steven J. Cage Athletic and Recreation Center.

 Berry College’s original bald eagle parents began making the nest in March 2012, an unusual time for nest-building in the life-cycle of eagles.

-Eagles have been reported in the vicinity of the campus for the past two to three years, but this is the first documented nest in the modern history of Floyd County, according to an article in the Rome News-Tribune.
-The birds attracted the attention of photographers and others statewide.
-Students and faculty flocked to the site to catch a glimpse of the majestic couple.
+Eagles have been reported in the vicinity of the campus for the past two to three years, but this is the first documented nest in the modern history of Floyd County.
 The eagles were seen carrying sticks to build their nest, but to the disappointment of many, they had nested too late to produce offspring.
-By April they were gone – but not for long.
+By April they were gone.

-In October 2012, the eagles returned to the nest, and in November they were seen mating.
-Two eggs hatched by January 2013.
-The eaglets and their parents continued to impress scores of watchers, all fascinated with the sight of eagle parents bringing food to the nest and, later, the wing-flapping of the eaglets in preparation for flight.
-Both of Berry's eaglets fledged (flew) during the last week of April.
+In October 2012, the eagles returned to the nest, and two eggs were laid in December.
+Both eggs hatched by January 2013, and both eaglets fledged (flew) during the last week of April.
 Eaglet 1 flew on April 22 and Eaglet 2 flew on April 28.
-Eaglet 1 is believed to have hatched a week or so before his/her sibling and so the difference in their maturity is understandable.

 Georgia Power donated a truck and manpower to install a small camera with a direct view of the nest.
 The camera was donated by Sony and the wireless transmission and equipment were donated by Fluid Mesh Networks.